HansImmer/lizard-cyclomatic-complexity/README.md

 - the line number of  function without comments
 - the token number

-For each of them an own warning threshold can be defined.
+For each of them an own warning threshold can be defined in the settings.
 On file save the tool will run automatically in the background and if a threshold is exceeded a warning will be shown in the editor.

 The following languages are supported:
 - c
 - cpp
-- c#,
+- c#
 - GDScript
 - GoLang
 - Java
-- JavaScript,
+- JavaScript
-- Lua,
+- Lua
 - ObjectiveC
 - PHP
 - Python